Fort Bragg

 Fort Bragg Area Schools

 The Department of Defense Education Activity (DODEA) governs the Fort Bragg School District.
-There are five elementary schools teaching grades pre-K through 5 and one primary school that houses pre-K through grade 1.
-The intermediate school operates grades 2 through 5, and two middle schools teach grades 6 through 8.
-High school students, grades 9 through 12, attend classes in public schools nearest their address, likely in Cumberland or Harnett counties.
+There are five elementary schools, teaching grades pre-K through 5, and there's one primary school that houses pre-K through grade 1.
+The intermediate school operates grades 2-5, and two middle schools teach grades 6-8.
+High school students, grades 9-12, attend the public schools nearest to their address, likely in Cumberland or Harnett counties.

 Fort Bragg Schools